supermedium/aframe-react/README.md

 <img width="320" alt="Fear of the Sky by Amnesty International UK" src="https://cloud.githubusercontent.com/assets/674727/19344336/a5830bbe-90ee-11e6-9f68-2c23a9be4e95.png">
 </a>

+### Best Practices

+For performance reasons, it is heavily recommended to let A-Frame handle the 3D, VR, rendering, and behavior pieces, and let React only handle what it's good at: views and state binding.

+For instance, if you wanted to do an animation, do not try to tween a property in React land.
+This is slower due to creating another `requestAnimationFrame`, being at the whims of React batched updates, and also due to the overhead of passing a property from React to HTML.
+A-Frame already has a render loop and `requestAnimationFrame` set up, write an A-Frame component using the `tick` method to hook into the render loop.

+Try to use React sparingly in regards to the actual 3D and VR bits.
+React has a bit of overhead and some concerns with the batched updates since it was created with the 2D DOM in mind.
+Do use it for as a view layer and to manage state.

 ### Why A-Frame with React?

 React was built for large web apps to improve DOM performance.
 It wasn't meant